Lughnasadh

 A mourning time that honours the sacrifices needed to be taken for sustenance + survival of life.
 Taking symbolism of the harvest time: culling of the crops + sweet fruits that cannot be eaten right away but must be prepared for the stark, darker times that are part of the Cycle of the Wheel of Life.
 Equally, Lugh mourned the Goddess Tailtiu, his foster mother, (an Earth Goddess, Mother Deity – akin to Danu, Gaia or Ceres) commemorating her death that gives land + harvest for Her people to continue to live.

-The Lúnasa Festival ? by day saw the crops + fruits gathered, harvested + prepared for storage to sustain over the winter.
-Fires lit to scorch the crops + clear the land in preparation for winter + the following Spring’s planting of seeds.
+The Lúnasa Festival by day saw the crops and fruits gathered, harvested and prepared for storage to sustain over the winter.
+Fires lit to scorch the crops and clear the land in preparation for winter and the following Spring’s planting of seeds.

 _